MoeMod/CSMoE/README.md

 4. find cstrike and valve directory in steamapps
 5. launch iTunes and select the CSBTE-Mobile APP in file sharing
 6. drag csbtem, cstrike, valve into iTunes
-7. run the CSBTE-Mobile app on the SpringBoard
+7. run the CSBTE-Mobile app on the SpringBoard \
+Note : Thanks to the fxxking App Store limitations, you must reinstall it every week or it will crash (no need to recopy resources).
 ### macOS
 1. download ***-macos-x64 and ***-GameDir and extract them together
 2. purchase and download Counter-Strike on Steam
 3. copy cstrike and valve directory to where the csbtem locates
-4. run csbtem_macos.sh with Terminal
+4. run csbtem_macos.sh with Terminal \

-## Known BUGs
-* iOS : Due to lack of return button, you can't exit console after entered.
-* macOS : Scrolling problem in MainUI. https://github.com/FWGS/xash3d/issues/398
+Note : If it results in a black window, try to drag it and then the menu will appear.

 ## License
-This repo is licensed under GPLv3 license, see LICENSE file for details.
+This repo is licensed under GPLv3 license, check LICENSE file for details.

 ## Contributing
 * explain what's wrong & what's to be added